NavyaG-lab/Tech-writer/squad/hausmeister.md

 * the `#squad-di-alarms` slack channel
 * the [data-infra riemann dashboard](http://prod-s0-watchtower.nubank.com.br/#data-infra) (check it for each shard by changing the url)

+### escalating
+Do not be afraid of asking the Level 2 for help if you need to.
+Here are some non-comprehensive guidelines on when to escalate:
+* if you want to start to work on an issue but do not know where to start;
+* if you try to solve an issue for more than one hour and feel you are not making progress;
+* if you do not know how to prioritize a new incoming issue.

 ### hand-off